 The data shown on income and income validation tool (IVT) reports is updated quarterly.
-Data may be between three and six months old at the time reports are generated.
+Data may be between 3 and 6 months old at the time reports are generated.

-The CDA will obtain income and IVT reports for annual reexaminations on an annual basis.
+The CDA will obtain income and income validation tool (IVT) reports for annual reexaminations on a monthly basis.
 Reports will be generated as part of the regular reexamination process.

 Income and IVT reports will be compared to family-provided information as part of the annual reexamination process.
-Income reports may be used in the calculation of annual income, as described in Chapter 6.I.C.
+Income reports may be used in the calculation of annual income, as described in Chapter 6-I.C.
 Income reports may also be used to meet the regulatory requirement for third party verification, as described above.
-Policies for resolving discrepancies between income and IVT reports and family-provided information will be resolved as described in Chapter 6.I.C. and in this chapter.
+Policies for resolving discrepancies between income reports and family-provided information will be resolved as described in Chapter 6-I.C. and in this chapter.